Deir ez-Zor: Ancient history

 Archaeological findings in Deir ez-Zor indicate that the area has been inhabited since the ninth millennium BC.
-While the current location of the city has not always had a significant population, it was always an urban area, usually subordinate to more powerful Semitic cities, such as kingdoms like the Kingdom of Mari, which rose in the third millennium BC.
+While the region was not densely populated, it was an urban area subordinate kingdoms like the Kingdom of Mari, which rose in the third millennium BC.

 During the third millennium BC, the Amorites settled the area and established the kingdom of Yamhad, one of whose urban centers was the city of Deir Ez-Zor (alongside Mayadeen, Qars, and Tarka and its capital of Aleppo).
-The city didn't suffer during the succession of major empires (such as the Akkadian Empire, Old Assyrian Empire, Babylonian Empire, Hittite Empire, Middle Assyrian Empire and Neo-Assyrian Empire) when some military campaigns by the emperors were destroying entire urban centers for fear of future rebellion, as Deir al-Zour was too small to be considered a threat, and the region was incorporated into Assyria during the Iron Age.
+The city was not adversely affected during the succession of major empires (such as the Akkadian Empire, Old Assyrian Empire, Babylonian Empire, Hittite Empire, Middle Assyrian Empire and Neo-Assyrian Empire), as Deir al-Zour was too small to be considered a threat and the region was incorporated into Assyria during the Iron Age.

 In the third century BC, Alexander the Great crossed the region and built the city of Dura-Europos.
 Although influenced by Greek culture, the Semitic Aramaic language remained prevalent in the city.
 When Syria came under the Roman Empire in 64 BC, Deir Ez-Zor was a small, marginal village known as Azdra, which the Romans made the center of the region and founded a strong military garrison.
 Deir Ez-Zor came under the reign of Queen Zenobia of Palmyra in the third century, within an autonomous federation of the Roman Empire.